 Also, know the early warning signs of identity theft, like fraud freezes on your credit or debit cards or purchases on them you didn’t make.
 Look for irregularities in brokerage accounts or accounts on your credit reports that aren’t yours.
 In addition, be wary of another hacking technique related to mobile devices—attempted cell phone porting (transferring your phone number to a thief’s device).

 A little extra care and attention can make mobile banking a safe and convenient form of money management for you and your family.
-Just stay alert for signs of hacking and identity theft, and follow the advice above to help keep yourself and your accounts secure.
+Just stay alert for signs of hacking and identity theft, and follow the guidance above to help protect yourself and your accounts.